Fiserv/banking-hub/docs/resources/resources.md

 >

 ## JWT & DPoP Integrations
-Jason Web Tokens (JWTs) use digital signatures to ensure authenticity and integrity in authentication and authorization where as DPoP creates a unique proof-of-possession key, often linked to the user's session.
+JSON Web Tokens (JWTs) use digital signatures to ensure authenticity and integrity in authentication and authorization where as DPoP creates a unique proof-of-possession key, often linked to the user's session.
 In JWTs, If the signatures match, the token is considered valid, and the claims in the payload can be trusted.

   |Details|Signature based verifications|JWT + DPoP|